CppBunny/vscode_bytestash/README.md

 ## Features

 ### Push
 Pushes the content of the current file.
+Available as a command, from the file context menu and from the editor title bar.

 ### Push Selected
 Pushes the selected content.
+Available as a command and from the editor context menu.

 ### Quick Mode
 Enabling quick mode creates a new snippet without asking for user input (such as for naming).
 Title and language will be based on information extracted from VS Code.